sprk2012/sprk2012-cfp/hsbt-heroku_api/README.md

 My bio

+Operation engineer.
-Technical infrastructured engineer, my work is solving to any problem in my company.
-I am developping to tDiary(like a blog system) while 10 years.
+My work mission is solving all technical problems in my company.
+I have been developping tDiary(like a blog system) for 10 years.

 ## 柴田博志